mariusbegby/cadence-discord-bot/README.md

 3. Clone this repository and run `pnpm install`.
 4. Build the project with `pnpm build`.
 5. Create a `.env` file in with your bot token and client id (see details in `.env.example`).
+6. For use with YouTube, it is highly recommended to set YT_EXTRACTOR_AUTH in `.env` file.
-6. Deploy slash commands using `pnpm run deploy`.
+7. Deploy slash commands using `pnpm run deploy`.
-7. Start the bot with `pnpm start`, the bot should now appear online and be operational.
+8. Start the bot with `pnpm start`, the bot should now appear online and be operational.

 **Note:** Refer to [Adding your bot to servers](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) for help on inviting the bot to your server.